By: Puranjay Singh Last updated: 20 September 2017

 DIrect traffic is any traffic that lands on your site without clicking on a referral link by typing in the site’s domain name (or the referral doesn’t get recorded).

-The chain of go-betweens a product or service must pass through until it reaches the end consumer.
+The marketing term for a chain of go-betweens a product or service must pass through until it reaches the end consumer.

 The address of your website.
 This is essentially a textual placeholder of an IP address.